 During this time, many health experts recommend not to shake hands with others.
 Also, you should try to avoid touching your own eyes, nose, and mouth.

 Again, many catheter insertion supply kits contain a pair of ambidextrous gloves, which you can use to keep your supplies clean or sterile.
 Also, you can contact 180 Medical to see if your insurance will cover additional accessories such as gloves or wipes.
-If so, just let us know, and we’ll add them to your upcoming orders.

 Lastly, here are a few additional resources for help in learning how to hygienically use catheters and/or ostomy supplies.